Write to external databases from Tableau Prep

-Writing to external databases and incremental refreshes are a perfect match
+Writing to external databases and incremental refresh are a perfect match

 Imagine you have a Tableau Prep flow that reads transaction data from your input data source and loads it into a database table.
-By combining incremental refreshes with the “Add to existing table” option, you can optimise your flows by appending only newly added rows to your destination table.
+By combining incremental refresh with the “Add to existing table” option you can optimize your flows by appending only newly added rows to your destination table.
 And you can take this one step further by scheduling this flow in Tableau Prep Conductor to run on a regular basis so you know your data is always up to date.

 More visibility, more automation with Data Management